zerotier/ZeroTierOne/README.md

     sudo /path/to/ZeroTier/home/folder/uninstall.sh

 Windows installers are insane.
 We build our .MSI installers with [Advanced Installer Enterprise](http://www.advancedinstaller.com), since it's the only way we could find to allow us to build a combined 32-bit/64-bit MSI file that deploys a driver, a service, and an application properly while retaining basic human sanity and will to live.
 To avoid trauma we really recommend just installing the pre-build Windows binaries from our web site if you want permanent installation on Windows.

+### Using ZeroTier One in Docker Containers

+To run the ZeroTier One service in a Docker container, run it with "--device=/dev/net/tun --cap-add=NET_ADMIN".
+This will allow ZeroTier One to open a "tap" virtual network port inside the container.

+Alternately, you can use Ethernet bridging to bridge the *docker0* device on your system to a ZeroTier virtual network.
+This allows you to run ZeroTier One on the host and bridge the entire Docker network backplane to a virtual network or other hosts.

+We're working on better "official" Docker support.
+In the meantime there is a [user-contributed project here](https://github.com/davide/docker-zerotier).

 ### Building with Network Controller Support